-Eventually a tumour forms that is made up of billions of copies of the original cancerous cell.
+A tumour forms, made up of billions of copies of the original cancerous cell.

-Cancers of blood cells (leukaemias) don't form tumours but they make many abnormal blood cells build up in the blood.
+Cancers of blood cells (leukaemias) don't form tumours.
+But they make many abnormal blood cells that build up in the blood.

 Cells send chemical signals to each other all the time.
 Normal cells obey signals that tell them when they have reached their limit and will cause damage if they grow any further.
-But something in cancer cells overrides the normal signalling system.
+But something in cancer cells stops the normal signalling system from working.

-The video shows how cancer cells send messages that trigger other cells to grow and divide.
+This 1 minute video shows how cancer cells send messages that tells other cells to grow and divide.

 Cancer cells can lose the molecules on their surface that keep normal cells in the right place.
-So they can become detached from their neighbours.
+So they can break away from their neighbours.